oh yes,

 and a filler like ground cork or pine flour.

-it is usually on a natural-fiber backing
+it is usually on a natural-fiber backing,

 it's name is derived from the latin words